Accreting Ultracompact white dwarf binaries

 Eclipsing white dwarfs are useful for various purposes; measuring fundamental parameters, eclipse timing, and finding dark companions to white dwarfs.
 I have built a catalogue of all eclipsing white dwarfs in the ZTF data, and am expanding with other surveys (ATLAS, BlackGEM).
 The catalogue will be out soon, but is available upon request.

-Eclipsing white dwarf ZTFJ0038+20
+Lightcurve animation of eclipsing white dwarf ZTFJ0038+20

 Dwarf novae outbursts